LChelkowski/sbc-internal-bot/club_faq.md

 **Q: If I missed a recruitment event for the performative male contest, is that acceptable?**
 A: Of course it is, but only if your name is Mo!
 Everyone else -- jail!

+**Q: What do I do if I have a conflict or can't make an event?**
+A: Fill this form out! (https://docs.google.com/forms/d/e/1FAIpQLSdAzD15t90pPjl0czmYIn0sT19ZRXHkA-Ssk9-AA6ax8qxj6w/viewform)

 # End of Internal FAQ